RiddhiKatarki/Automated-Fracture-Detection/README.md

 # Automated-Fracture-Detection
-An Automated Fracture Detection model built using Python and Tensorflow.
+An Automated Fracture Detection model built using Python , OpenCV and Tensorflow.